How to remove Search Marquis from Mac and restore your browsers

 Step 2.
 Check and remove suspicious login items

-- Go to the Apple menu > System Preferences > Users & Groups.
+- Go to the Apple menu > System Settings > General.

 - Choose the Login Items tab.

-- If you notice anything that should be there, check the box next to it and click the ‘−’ button.
+- If you notice anything that shouldn’t be there, select the box next to it and click the ‘−’ button.

 Step 3.
 Get rid of malware-related leftovers